Consisting of two rooms with double vault doors, the wine cellar is part of the Casa Grande basement and can be seen on the Cottages & Kitchens Tour.

 Prohibition 1920 – 1933

-The Eighteenth Amendment prohibiting the manufacture, sale or transportation of liquor in the United States had taken effect in 1920 and was not to be repealed until 1933, but that seemed to give little pause to Hearst’s wine cellar plans.
+The Eighteenth Amendment prohibiting the manufacture, sale or transportation of alcohol in the United States had taken effect in 1920 and was not to be repealed until 1933, but that seemed to give little pause to Hearst’s wine cellar plans.
 It does explain, however, his insistence on locked iron doors.
 Throughout the Prohibition era, he continued to serve alcohol to his guests.
-His editorial stance was for temperance but against Prohibition, because it was unenforceable and aided organized crime.
+His editorial stance was for temperance but against Prohibition because the prohibition was unenforceable and aided organized crime.
 In 1929 his newspapers conducted a nationwide contest with a $25,000 award for the best plan for the repeal of Prohibition.
 He wrote: “I consider the Eighteenth Amendment not only the most flagrant violation of the basic American principle of personal liberty that has ever been imposed on the American public, but the most complete failure as a temperance measure that has ever been conceived and put into impractical operation.”

 Hearst himself was a moderate drinker.
 His son William Randolph Jr., says: “he never touched Scotch or gin, but enjoyed a glass of wine or beer with most of his meals.
 After dinner I don’t remember ever seeing him drink brandy, but he had a sweet tooth for liqueurs like Cointreau, Benedictine and creme de menthe.”
 Bill Jr., also wrote: “Evenings would begin with cocktails before dinner – whether it was a weekend party or a big birthday gala.
 Guests usually limited themselves to one drink.
 Pop did not like hard liquor or heavy drinking.
 He put the word out that no guests were to bring their own booze to the place.
 But some did and got drunk.
 He would have someone ask them to leave, and they would be driven to the train station at San Luis Obispo.”
-As the actor David Niven put it, “the wine would flow like glue during the meal.”
-On the other hand, the wine that did flow was memorable.
-The author and gourmet Ludwig Bemelmans wrote critically, “The food was mediocre and badly served.”
-But then he continued, “The Moselle wine was superb.”